supertestnet/pulsar/README.md

 (2) outside observers cannot see user identities

-(3) outside observers cannot see message frequency
+(3) outside observers cannot see number of messages

 (4) three or more users can communicate